pseudogravity/xoroshiro/bounties/ReadMe.md

 **Submission package must include**

-* Source code and any non‑source data (with origins or generation scripts).
+* Source code and any non‑source data files (with origins or generation scripts).
 * If parallelization involves non‑trivial pre/post‑processing, all associated code.
 * A written document containing: